Patient education: Chronic abdominal pain in children and adolescents (Beyond the Basics)

 Lactose — Lactose is a type of sugar found in milk and milk products (table 3).
 Children who are lactose intolerant often have symptoms of cramping pain, bloating, gas, or diarrhea related to eating or drinking lactose-containing products.

 A lactose-free diet can help to ease these symptoms; this is done by eliminating milk and milk products or by using lactase enzyme replacements (eg, Lactaid milk or Lactaid drops).
 If abdominal pain does not get better after two weeks, the child can restart milk and milk product.
 There also are tests for lactose intolerance, which can be used if the diagnosis remains uncertain.

-Fiber — Eating high-fiber diet might improve symptoms in children who have constipation.
+Fiber — Eating high-fiber diet (increased fruits and vegetables or foods with added fiber) might improve symptoms in children who have constipation or constipation-predominant irritable bowel syndrome.
 In children who are afraid of moving their bowels (stool withholding), a "clean out" treatment is often recommended before adding fiber to the diet.
-(See "Patient information: Constipation in infants and children (Beyond the Basics)".)
+(See "Patient education: Constipation in infants and children (Beyond the Basics)".)

 Other changes — In some children, there are foods, drinks, and medicines that make symptoms worse.
 Common triggers include:

-- Foods that increase gas (beans, onions, celery, carrots, raisins, bananas, apricots, prunes, Brussels sprouts, cabbage, cauliflower, broccoli, asparagus, wheat germ) (see "Patient information: Gas and bloating (Beyond the Basics)")
+●Foods that increase gas (beans, onions, celery, carrots, raisins, bananas, apricots, prunes, Brussels sprouts, cabbage, cauliflower, broccoli, asparagus, wheat germ) (see "Patient education: Gas and bloating (Beyond the Basics)")